MSG Side Effects

 Cooking & Company Restaurant and Catering

 As a restaurant mentor and trained chef by NY Restaurant School, I always were aware of MSG side effects.
 However, public knowledge on this matter is either brief or totally ignorant.
 What we need to understand is that when you eat food you must feel energetic and strong regardless of the food’s greasiness or healthiness.
 No matter if the food has 100 calories or has 3000 calories.
-A greasy food might give you after taste due to excessive oil, but will not take you down.
+While a greasy food not good for you, MSG is always a poison.
 Simple solution that I prefer to offer to my friends and customers is that if you dine out and have one of the following symptoms stay away from that food and restaurant.
 Most of the restaurant owners even don’t know if their food contain MSG or not since they buy them in can or frozen in the box.
 But for sure, it is not the Chinese food only that saturated with MSG.
 Italian cuisine, Mediterranean cuisine, Middle Eastern Cuisine, Mexican cuisine in addition to American cuisines are smear with poison MSG.
 Make no mistake, MSG is not an allergy, but has different degree of harm based upon your body.

 • Numbness • Nausea